 Install Microsoft Dynamics CRM Server roles using the command prompt

-By default, Setup installs all Microsoft Dynamics CRM Server 2013 roles on the local computer.
-However, if you are installing Microsoft Dynamics CRM Server, you can install one or more server roles on a different computer, or have two or more computers running the same role, which can provide load balancing benefits.
+By default, Setup installs all Microsoft Dynamics CRM Server roles on the local computer.
+However, when you are installing Microsoft Dynamics CRM Server, you can select to install one or more server roles.
+Additionally, you can install the same server role or roles on two or more computers, which can provide load balancing benefits.
 To do this, you can either select the roles that you want by running the Microsoft Dynamics CRM Server Setup Wizard or you can configure an XML configuration file and then run Setup at a command prompt on the computer where you want the role installed.

 |You can run Setup at a command prompt or from Programs and Features in the Control Panel to add or remove server roles to a computer that already has one or more server roles installed.|

-The supported command prompt parameters are the same as what was previously described under Install Microsoft Dynamics CRM Server 2013 by using a command prompt in this guide.
+The supported command prompt parameters are the same as those previously described under Install Microsoft Dynamics CRM Server by using a command prompt in this guide.

 The /config [drive:] [[path] configfilename.xml]] command-line parameter provides Microsoft Dynamics CRM Server Setup with required information.
 The information supplied by the XML configuration file is what is required by each installation screen.